Youth Fashion Summit 2017 – drafting the first UN resolution on fashion!

 “Sustainable fashion is not just the “right” thing to do, but it is where the future of fashion meets.”
 Susie Lau

-Me, as a Circular Fashion Change Agent, founder of Cirkla Modo – a consultancy and educational firm attending Europe (and ES-fashion for Brasil), I feel definitely proud of being invited to contribute with my experience and ideas to the topic.
-And taking what Simon Colins said, that “it’s now what you say – it is what people hear“, and answering Livia Firth’s question whether the industry would hear it or not:
+Me, as a Circular Fashion Change Agent, founder of Cirkla Modo – a consultancy and educational firm attending Europe and Brazil, I feel definitely proud of being invited to contribute with my experience and ideas to the topic.
+And taking what Simon Colins said, that “it’s not what you say – it is what people hear“, and answering Livia Firth’s question whether the industry would hear it or not: